Tyrn/wei/the-insider-en.typ

      "Such as?"

-     "It depends on  the current state of the construction, the state of the world stock market by the time of the IPO, the IPO volume and its prospects,
-- you see, LSV can act as an underwriter and get a profit selling securities but prices may go down after the IPO and then LSV will incur all the losses.
+     "It depends on  the current state of the construction, the state of the world stock market by the time of the IPO, the IPO volume and its prospects,---you see, LSV can act as an underwriter and get a profit selling securities but prices may go down after the IPO and then LSV will incur all the losses.
 It  is also important what kind of  securities it will be, stocks, bonds, or derivatives.